oskwazir/akune/README.md

 # akune
-A JavaScript web app that will do something - not sure what yet
+A JavaScript web app that will do something - not sure what that will be